silverstripe/silverstripe-framework/docs/en/03_Upgrading/02_Upgrading_module.md

 upgrade add-namespace "ExampleUser\\SilverstripeExampleModule" code/
 ```

-If your module codebase is structure in folders, you can use the `--psr4` and `--recursive` flag to quickly namespace your entire module in one command.
+If your module codebase is structured in folders, you can use the `--psr4` and `--recursive` flag to quickly namespace your entire module in one command.
 This command will recursively go trough the `code` directory and namespace all files based on their position relative to `code`.

 ```bash
 upgrade add-namespace --recursive --psr4 "ExampleUser\\SilverstripeExampleModule" code/